ymw0331/vanilla-javascript-20-projects/readme.md

 **Animated** - _Template, AOS.js_<br>
 <em>
-Impress your audience with this sleek and professional Animated web app.
-Built with the help of a template and AOS.js, this project is an excellent example of how to create visually stunning and responsive web apps with minimal effort.
+A visually stunning and responsive web app built with a template and AOS.js.
 </em>

 🔗 <https://vjs-wayney-animated.netlify.app/>